- Screen Colours:

 A lot of of the Charity’s work is dedicated to the management and conservation of some 170 acres of wonderful landscape around Walberswick village.

-Much of this has been focused on the Common - the large NW area shown in red on the map below - but all of the Charity's land is actively looked after.
+Much of this is focused on the Common - the large NW area shown in red on the map below - but all of the Charity's land is actively looked after.

 Vanessa Tucker